peterujah/php-search-controller/README.md

 //var_export($search->getQuery());
 ```

-To search by tag using mysql `FIND_IN_SET`, build query like example below.
+To search by tag using MySQL `FIND_IN_SET`, build a query like the example below.

 ```php
 $searchQuery = "PHP Code";
 $search->setQuery($searchQuery)->split();